-Past customers are easier to convert into repeat customers and spend 300% more money on average than new customers.
+Here's why: Past customers have a 27% chance of converting to repeat customers and spend 300% more money on average than new customers.

-But in order to get repeat customers, we must strategically continue the conversations after they’ve made that purchase to increase their Lifetime Order Value (LTV) — an important metric for every eCommerce store.
+But to get repeat customers, we must strategically continue the conversations after they’ve purchased to increase their Lifetime Order Value (LTV) — an essential metric for every eCommerce store.

 1. Say Thank You!

-For brick and mortar stores, a part of good customer service and relationship building is being courteous and saying “thank you.”
+For brick and mortar stores, part of good customer service and building a loyal customer base is being courteous and saying, “thank you.”

 It’s pretty much Manners 101.

-A post-purchase thank you email sent right after an order can help you do that, but you don’t need to overthink it.
+A post-purchase "thank you" sent right after an order is placed can help you do that, but you don’t need to overthink it.